delphix-integrations/terraform-provider-delphix/docs/resources/database_postgresql.md

 # Resource: <resource name> delphix_database_postgresql

-In Delphix, a databsae/source is required in the environment using which a dsource can be created.
+In the Delphix Platform, a Database (or Source Config) identifies the environment's location from which a specific source dataset can be ingested from. dSources are then created from these Databases.

 ## System Requirements

-* Data Control Tower v14.0.1+ is required for dSource management.
+* Data Control Tower v14.0.1+ is required for database management.
 Lower versions are not supported.
-* This Databse PostgresSql Resource only supports POSTGRES , This resource does not support Oracle, SQL Server, or SAP ASE.
+* The Database PostgreSQL resource only supports the Delphix PostgreSQL database type (POSTGRES).
+This resource does not support Oracle, SQL Server, or SAP ASE.

 ## Example Usage